-Q: What types of issues can I report?
+What types of issues can I report?

-- A: All violations of the law, the Business Practices Guidelines, Pitney Bowes policy or any other internal code of conduct or standard should be reported, including but not limited to: - Ethics and compliance issues, fraud, misconduct, corruption, financial issues, conflicts of interest, insider trading or antitrust regulations, colluding with competitors, bribery, theft, embezzlement. - Employee relations issues, such as harassment, discrimination or improper workplace conduct. - Loss or theft of data or assets belonging to the Company or clients (e.g., computers and cell phones). - Workplace violence and alcohol or drug abuse. - Environmental, health and safety matters, such as occupational health and safety hazards.
+All violations of the law, Pitney Bowes policy or the Business Practices Guidelines, or any other internal code of conduct or standard should be reported, including but not limited to:

+- Ethics and compliance issues, fraud, misconduct, corruption, financial issues, conflicts of interest, insider trading or antitrust regulations, colluding with competitors, bribery, theft, and embezzlement - Employee relations issues, such as harassment, discrimination, or improper workplace conduct - Loss or theft of data or assets belonging to the Company or clients (e.g., computers and cell phones) - Workplace violence and alcohol or drug abuse - Environmental, health and safety matters, such as occupational health and safety hazards

-Ethical Decision Making Guidelines
+5. Ethical Decision-Making Guidelines